GSAS enables students to coordinate their studies for an additional advanced degree.

 - Use the Concurrent Master’s Planning Worksheet (available for download on the Concurrent Master's page of the OUE website) to develop a detailed plan to fulfill the degree requirements for the intended master’s program.

-- Engage in advising conversations with their resident dean, the director of undergraduate studies (or equivalent) for their concentration, and the director of graduate studies for their intended master’s program to discuss the additional workload required for the concurrent master’s degree.
+- Engage in advising conversations with your resident dean, the director of undergraduate studies (or equivalent) for your concentration, and the director of graduate studies for your intended master’s program to discuss the additional workload required for the concurrent master’s degree.

 - Review the admissions information on the GSAS website, including application instructions.